Inclusive Design Glossary

 Sign Language Interpretation

 Sign language interpretation is the use of a signed language to convey auditory information.
-It uses a range of visual communication to convey meaning between hearing and deaf and hard of hearing people.
-Hired sign language interpreters must be certified to provide an accessible experience.
+It uses a range of visual communication to convey meaning between hearing and D/deaf and hard of hearing people.

 Deaf Interpretation and Translation